 Basic knowledge of proteins and proficiency in mathematics is recommended.

 The course comprises of 27 hours of lectures and 30 hours of compulsory theoretical exercises and discussion session, 8 hours of compulsory laboratory practicals, and a compulsory literature task that students are to present orally as well as in writing.
-The project task has to be approved before you can enter the final examination.

 Examination support material